 When The Walker Brothers played the old Adelphi Cinema on Dublin’s Middle Abbey Street in 1966 with the Troggs, a car containing the young Scott Walker was overturned by fans.
 The Walkers were as big as the Beatles in those days.
 In a subsequent documentary, Scott revealed this frightening incident played a major part in his decision to shun the spotlight.

 Tomorrow sees the release of Scott Walker’s soundtrack album for The Childhood of a Leader, a critically acclaimed dramatisation of the early years of a fascist dictator.
 I interviewed Scott Walker in May, 2006 for his twelfth studio album, The Drift – which features songs about Benito Mussolini, 9/11, Slobodan Milosevic and genocide in Srebrenica.
-To the best of my knowledge, this one granted to Joe Jackson of Hot Press while promoting Climate of Hunter in 1984 are the only Irish interview Scott has ever done.
-It was originally published in Foggy Notions magazine.
+To the best of my knowledge, this one granted to Joe Jackson of Hot Press while promoting Climate of Hunter in 1984 are the only Irish interviews Scott did.
+This feature was originally published in Foggy Notions magazine.

 It is truly spellbinding to hear that rich voice speaking down the phone line; the holder of the same vocal chords that sung The Sun Won’t Shine Anymore, Take it Easy on Yourself, Jackie, Mathilda, Montague Terrace in Blue, and a whole treasure chest of melodramatic classics from the 60s and 70s, which were memorably likened to Tony Bennett on acid.